Chapter 4 : Eet

 I fucking hate birds.

 They were the bane of my existence.
-I repeat, the very bane
+I repeat, the very bane of my existence.

 And being an insomniac, it was always hard enough for me to get to sleep without those stupid Mary-Poppins-like chirping freaks tweeting at me all throughout the night.